boilerdad/PML-Wk4-Arm-Curl-Analysis/README.md

 Please see the included Rmd file for information about this repo.

-Noteh that the data for this project come from this source: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har.
+Note that the data for this project come from this source: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har.